-The picture above clearly shows the measures Department of Primary Industries (DPI) ‘inspectors’ have taken to invade properties to look for illegal banana plants and regrowth.
+The picture above clearly shows the measures Department of Primary Industries (DPI) ‘inspectors’ took to invade properties to look for illegal banana plants and regrowth while the eradication program was on.

-They scale fences and break locks on gates when landholders are not at home and, under current law are protected from negligence, theft or property damage.
+They scaled fences and broke locks on gates when landholders were not at home and, were legally protected from negligence, theft or property damage.

 The environment suffers when conservative governments rush to ‘develop the north’ while ignoring the underlying rumbles from environmental science and sustainable, commonsense practice.